DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 	- Typing and entering ```git pull origin``` *and your fork's default branch name* into your command line tool, which will pull and merge the material in your fork's default branch into your local repository.

-	- NOTE: If you encounter a message like **Your branch is up to date with 'origin/DEFAULT BRANCH NAME** in your command line tool when you complete the final part of step 3, then proceed to the next step.
+	- NOTE: If you encounter a message like **Your branch is up to date with 'origin default branch name** in your command line tool when you complete the final part of step 3, then proceed to the next step.

 4. Fix the issue in your local repository by: